-The Eastern High Peaks Wilderness is the most heavily used backcountry area in the Adirondack Forest Preserve.
+The Eastern High Peaks Wilderness, Giant Mountain and the Dix Mountains are the most heavily used backcountry area in the Adirondack Forest Preserve.
 There is significant congestion and few opportunities for solitude.
-Trailhead parking lots and interior campsites reach capacity on many weekends throughout the hiking season, often by early Friday evenings.
+Trailhead parking lots and interior campsites reach capacity on many weekends throughout the hiking season.

 The large number of visitors has resulted in trail erosion and damage to vegetation in heavily used areas, many nearby areas continue to see relatively light use, less trail damage and improved opportunities for solitude.

 The following hikes offer excellent opportunities for hikers preferring to seek alternates to many of the high use trails.
 They provide a hiking experience similar to a High Peaks hike, including great scenic views, but with fewer people.